 Route power cables through the supplied openings in the bottom of the enclosure.
 Use appropriate conduit or strain relief devices.
 Conduit hubs should be IMC or rigid steel conduit and should be UL listed.
 Conduit hub locations are shown in Figure 5.
-Unused conduit holes must be plugged to maintain NEMA 3R rating.
+If any conduit holes remain unused, they must be covered with a 3R hole plug to maintain the NEMA 3R rating.